Shivam623/Shyna623/README.md

 After running successfully all above commands try running Shyna_speak.py test function

-Note:_May receive Warning link "sox WARN alsa: can't encode 0-bit Unknown or not applicable " Haven't found any solution yet as it is not causing any problem_
+Note:_May receive Warning says "sox WARN alsa: can't encode 0-bit Unknown or not applicable " Haven't found any solution yet as it is not causing any problem_